Just like that, Naika Venant was live.

 The question is: Why would someone choose to die that way — and what would it do to those watching it?

-Already this year, a 12-year-old girl in Georgia hanged herself from a tree while broadcasting on the video streaming app Live.me.
-Naika hanged herself in Florida.
-Then a 33-year-old aspiring actor in California, who had been arrested and posted bond after accusations of domestic violence, shot himself in the head as his world watched on Facebook Live.
+Days later, a 33-year-old aspiring actor in California, who had been arrested and posted bond after accusations of domestic violence, shot himself in the head as people watched on Facebook Live.
 Similar scenes have played out abroad, according to news reports.

 In the Miami Gardens case, Naika had been bouncing in and out of foster homes since 2009, when she was taken from her mother after her mother said she “physically disciplined” her daughter.